aurelien-brabant/printf-test-it-yourself/README.md

 `gcc main.c ptys.c` is all you need.
 Of course, you need to have your `ft_printf` function compiled or linked with these files, otherwise it will obivously not work.

+For example, you can compile the test main at `examples/example1.c` like that: `gcc -I. examples/example1.c ptys.c`.
+The `-I.` is required to make `example1.c` know how the `ptys.h` header can be found (that is, at the root of the repo).

 ### Coding a simple test suite

 Let's demonstrate quickly how to write tests using `PTYS`.